 3. Make future plans

+One thing that really made me feel down as a stay at home Mum was not having anything to look forward to.
 There is nothing worse than looking at your calendar or in your diary and seeing endless blank days.
-We all need something to look forward to and even if this means planning to meet a friend in over a month at least it will be something you can focus on.
+We all need something to fill our days and even if this means planning to meet a friend in over a month at least it will be something you can focus on.

 4. Go swimming every week